 Beginning Valium Detox

 The fastest way to recover from addiction is to begin treatment today.
-Call Black Bear Lodge.
+Call Black Bear Lodge at 706-914-2327.
 We help you get sober safely with medically supervised detox services.
 We follow these services with therapies designed to build and strengthen your recovery for life.
 With our help, you or your loved one can move past detox and addiction.

 1 “Well-Known Mechanism Underlies Benzodiazepines’ Addictive Properties.”
 National Institute on Drug Abuse.
 19 Apr.
 2012.
 Accessed 9 Oct.
 2017.

 2 Cox, Lauren.
 “Tranquilizer Detox Withdrawal Can Last Years.”
 ABC News.
 1 Dec.
 2008.
 Accessed 9 Oct.
 2017.

 3 Goldberg, Joseph.
 “Benzodiazepine Abuse.”
 WebMD.
 23 Apr.
 2016.
 Accessed 9 Oct.
 2017.